Anviking/Rydberg/README.md

 An experiment to see if Swift can help with writing physics lab reports.
 Still at a conceptual level.

 ## Motivation
-Making complicated calculations in Python, and having up to date equations in your paper is difficult.
+Managing complicated calculations in Python as well as updating the results in your paper can be very challanging.

 ### Implemented features
 - Create expressions using operator overloads in a type safe way